bharatltech/mystmd/01-paper.md

 ### 6.11 List-Combining Operations

-In Section 5.5.3 we also looked at the functionzip, which takes two lists and returns a list of pairs of the corresponding elements.
-Functionzipapplies an operation, in this casetuple-construction, to the corresponding elements of two lists.
+In Section 5.5.3 we also looked at the function **zip**, which takes two lists and returns a list of pairs of the corresponding elements.
+Function **zip** applies an operation, in this case *tuple-construction*, to the corresponding elements of two lists.

-We can generalize this pattern of computation with the functionzipWithin which the operation is an argument to the function.
+We can generalize this pattern of computation with the function **zipWith** in which the operation is an argument to the function.

 ```